azeem/jstatic/README.md

 * Object of the form `{type: "component name", ... params ...}`
 * String containing the component name.
 This is shortcut for case where only the type is required.

-The params, depend on each component.
-The default value for `preprocessors` is `"yafm"` and for `formatters` is `"swig"`, thus in the absence of any configuration jstatic preprocesses the files through yafm (YAml Front Matter Processor) and formats it with swig (templating engine).
+The params, varies from component to component.
+The default value for `preprocessors` is `"yafm"` and for `formatters` is `"swig"`, thus in the absence of any configuration, jstatic preprocesses the files through yafm (YAml Front Matter Processor) and formats it with swig (templating engine).

 eg: